Rameeza4444/powerbi-sales-dashboard/README.md

 # 📈 Power BI Sales Dashboard Project

-This is a sales analytics dashboard built using Power BI, based on the tutorial by [Chandoo](https://chandoo.org/) on YouTube.
+This is a sales analytics dashboard built using Power BI.

 The goal of the project was to practice dashboard building, DAX measures, and data modeling with Excel as a data source.